arpruss/USBComposite_stm32f1/README.md

 ## Memory limitations

-There are 320 bytes of buffer memory available after endpoint 0 is taken into account.
+There are 320 bytes of hardware buffer memory available after endpoint 0 is taken into account.
 The following are the buffer memory needs of the current components:

  * USB Serial: 144 bytes